-As of December 31, 2023 and 2022, the Company's financial assets designated at FVPL consist of private peso debts (see Note 8) and certain investments held under segregated fund such as government debt and equity securities, private peso and dollar bonds and structured notes.
-Segregated fund can be further divided into variable-unit-linked and GEM trust fund (see Note 18).
+As of December 31, 2024 and 2023, the Company's financial assets designated at FVPL consist of private peso debts (see Note 8) and certain investments held under segregated fund such as government debt and equity securities, private peso and dollar bonds and structured notes.
+In 2023, segregated funds were further divided into variable-unit-linked funds and GEM trust funds (see Note 18).
 These financial assets are managed and their performances are evaluated on a fair value basis, in accordance with the Company's investment strategy.
+However, in 2024, GEM trust funds were transferred to the Company's general fund (Note 18).